Juanesb230/PYQT-RVIZ/README.md

 ## 2. Description

-A GUI is performed in PYQT4 for the teleoperation and control of a simulated differential mobile robot in RVIZ using ROS.
+The following GUI is performed in PYQT4 for the teleoperation and control of a simulated differential mobile robot in RVIZ using ROS.

 ## 3. RVIZ differential mobile robot